Pricing & information

-Over the years I’ve learnt that the key to successful long-term working relationships is transparency and honest communication.
-This includes being open about my rates, what your project will cost, and your budgets.
+Over the years I’ve learnt that the keys to successful long-term working relationships are transparency and honest communication.
+This includes being up-front about my rates, what your project will cost, and your budgets.
 The aim of this page is to help you set your budgets and decide if you’d like to work with me.

-My day rate for a seven-hour day is £385 to £455.
-That’s an equivalent hourly rate of £55 to £65.
-These rates are charged for projects that last at least one full day.
+My day rate for a seven-hour day is £455.
+That’s an equivalent hourly rate of £65.

 What about VAT?

-I am not VAT-registered, so these are the prices you pay.
+I am not currently VAT-registered, so these are the prices you pay.

 If that all sounds good to you and you think that my experience, skills and charges fit your project and budget, get in touch so we can chat about working together!